chtzuehlke/SpringBootFargateCloudFormationSample/README.md

                      ParameterKey=DBPassSSMName,UsePreviousValue=true \
                      ParameterKey=DockerImage,ParameterValue=$REMOTE_TAG

-Keep in mind: as old and new versions will have DB access at the same time during deployment, DB changes must be backwards-compatible and applications must be forwards- and backwards-compatible (e.g. add columns, not delete or rename columns).
+Keep in mind: as old and new versions will have DB access at the same time (during deployment), DB changes must be backwards-compatible and applications must be forwards- and backwards-compatible (e.g. add columns, not delete or rename columns).

 Test it: